camlab-ethz/GEMS/README.md

 **Installation from Dockerfile**<br />
 Alternatively, we provide a Dockerfile/Dockerimage ...

+Please copy the data on which you want to train, test or predict inside this folder before running the following commands:

+sudo docker build -t my-gems-container . sudo docker run -it my-gems-container --gpus all

 ## Usage
 **CleanSplit**<br />
 Describe here how to apply CleanSplit on PDBBind dataset or own datasets